Dre Campbell Farm

 This commercial product is formulated to prevent fungal spores from developing.

-The sulfur fungicide comes in powdered form so that you can dust it on all areas of plants vulnerable to rust or mildew.
-Alternatively, mix it with water to make a solution that is best applied with a pressure sprayer in line with the product label guidance.
+The sulfur fungicide comes in a powdered form, allowing you to dust it on all areas of plants vulnerable to rust or mildew.

 Bonide Sulfur is generally non-toxic to pets and wildlife.
 However, it is toxic to some aquatic creatures, so avoid using it in areas near ponds or water features.